A quote from the Project Leader

 If anyone would like to come along and help, we would love to include you in our group.

-Please contact us via the Parish Council 'Contact Us' form where your details will be passed to Cllr Bev Robinson.
-She will then contact you direct.
+Please contact us via the Parish Council 'Contact Us' form where your details will be passed onto the group leader who will then contact you direct.

 My garden is a wonderful plot of land with many different plants and scents, small animals and a pond.
 The garden is especially impressive when it starts to get warmer and the roses bloom, the lilacs release their fragrance and the berries ripen.
 That' s when I like to spend every free minute in my wonderful garden.